MoarTube/MoarTube-Node/README.md

 # How to Get Started
 MoarTube Node can be found on [DockerHub](https://hub.docker.com/r/moartube/moartube-node) and can be managed with software like [Docker Desktop](https://www.docker.com/products/docker-desktop/), or follow the manual approach to start your node.
 When ready, head over to [MoarTube Client](https://github.com/cconley717/MoarTube-Client) if you haven't yet.

+If you're using Docker from the command line, the following command pulls the latest MoarTube Node image, creates a container from it called moartube-node-1, assigns it port 8181, and sets it to run in the background.
+It'll auto-restart if its stopped status was not initiated by the user; it will auto-start when the Docker daemon starts, such as on system boot if the Docker daemon is configured to start on system boot.

+**docker run -d --restart unless-stopped -p 8181:80 --name moartube-node-1 moartube/moartube-node:latest**

 *note: the Docker container uses [**/data**](https://github.com/cconley717/MoarTube-Node/blob/master/Dockerfile#L19) for its volume container path.*

 The default login credentials for your node are below.
 Be sure to change these upon logging in.